 The NIZ is a special taxing district created by state law that is being utilized to encourage development and revitalization in center city Allentown and along the western side of the Lehigh River.
 This powerful economic development program has spurred more than a half-billion dollars in redevelopment activity through a unique tax incentive and financing tool.

-Where can i get a map of downtown allentown?
+Where can I get a map of Downtown Allentown?

-Downtown Allentown Business Alliance
+Manager, Downtown Allentown Business Alliance